lordmen99/blockchain-developer-bootcamp-final-project/README.md

 #### Requirements

 Please ensure `Truffle v5.4.12` is installed to be able to conduct tests.
+You will also need to start Ganache to connect to the local blockchain network.
+If the Gananche network ID is not 5777 please update the correct network ID in the truffle-config.js file on line 9.

 #### Clone this repository